daniel-huss/migratedb/documentation/tutorials/baseline-migrations.md

 ```

 Migrations with a version less than or equal to the latest baseline migration's version are ignored.
-Running `migratedb migrate` will cause just the `B3` script to be applied, and the history table will show this as a
+Running `migrate` will cause just the `B3` script to be applied, and the history table will show this as a
 result:

 ```